mensbeam/mf2-tester/README.md

 ### Python

-While `pip` is the standard package for Python, managing dependencies with it locally can be complex and error-prone.
+While `pip` is the standard package manager for Python, managing dependencies with it locally can be complex and error-prone.
 We therefore rely on the [uv Python environment manager](https://docs.astral.sh/uv/#installation) instead.
 It is available from many system package managers, but if it is not packaged by your distributor the linked Web site offers many alternatives means of installation.

 ### Ruby